 Located in St. Augustine Trinidad, Virtana Inc. is an outsourcing company that delivers high quality robotics software solutions to international technology companies, utilizing engineering graduates based in Trinidad and Tobago.

-Trinidad and Tobago is earmarked to become the regional aviation hub.
-Backed by a well-established industry, the country is an aviation centre with significant experience in airport administration, air traffic management, aviation inspection, advanced training and air navigation services.
+Trinidad and Tobago has a vibrant and well-established Aviation Services Sector.
+The country serves as an aviation centre for the wider region with significant experience in airport administration, air traffic management, aircraft inspection, training and air navigation services.

 The Civil Aviation Training Centre, operated by the CAA, provides qualified, skilled workers in the areas of Air Navigation, Aviation Security, Aviation Management and Commercial and Private flying.
 It is an ICAO/Trainair Plus Member and an authorized training centre for IATA.
 It is also affiliated with the Civil Aviation Academy in Singapore and delivers programs for the University of Southern California.